axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 4. Click on the desired _add `image type` button_ and insert the _Image URL_ according to the memory location of the image.
 Usually, no further settings are required.

 # Videos
+A guidance about how to synchronize races with livestream videos can be found [here].(https://wiki.sapsailing.com/wiki/howto/eventmanagers/linking-race-videos)

 ## Video types and their impact
 We distinguish between _highlight_, _livestream_ and _gallery_ videos and a special _featured_ option.